 This helps people to connect to the Tor network in situations where their network disallows Tor connections.
-Bridges are Tor relays (nodes or computer points that receive traffic on the Tor network and pass it along) that help circumvent censorship.
+Bridges are Tor relays (nodes or computer points that receive traffic on

 When you boot up using the Tails USB stick and are offered 'More options?', select 'Yes' and continue.
 Under 'Network configuration', select 'This computer's internet connection is censored, filtered of proxied.
 You need to configure bridge, firewall or proxy settings'.